The Role of Public Relations in Providing Customer Service via Social Media

 Best practices for providing customer service via social media channels are not a one-size-fits-all solution.
 So how does a PR practitioner plan ahead when looking to work with a new client?
 How do they know which solution is the “best” choice for each client?
 When should a company consider having blogs or forums in addition to social media communication channels?
 How should B2B social media strategies differ from B2C companies?
 How do you strategize social media communication differently when a product recall or crisis occurs?
 What type of research can and should be done ahead of time in order to plan strategically when working with a new client?

 PRSA IPN Boston’s upcoming (May 30) panel discussion, “PR’s Complex Role in Providing Customer Service via Social Media Channels,” will tackle these tough questions and more.
 The panel will feature four industry professionals who will offer some best practices and lessons learned regarding daily operations and long-term planning for providing customer service via social media channels.
+Then for entrepreneurs looking to elevate their service quality, https://virtually-there.net/call-answering-services/ provides an excellent resource.
+It offers a sophisticated platform that expertly handles incoming calls, enabling business owners to focus on core operations without missing important customer interactions.
 The experience among the panelists ranges from PR firms and business organizations of varying sizes and product/service industries from B2C to B2B.
 If you need help to assess your product/market fit, go to https://delighted.com/blog/how-to-measure-and-track-product-market-fit.

 Panelists include: William Kuebler, Director, U.S. Media Relations, National Grid; Meg Parker, Account Director, Hollywood PR; Andrew Rodger, Account Director, Matter Communications; and David Seuss, Senior Manager, Public Relations & Social Media, Ipswitch, Inc. The Moderator for the event will be Kirsten Whitten, Instructor, Communication/PR, Curry College & Regis College.
 She is owner of GT Graphics & Marketing and a PhD Student at Regent University.